 *Culture with a capital C is used to signify “high culture” (ballet, symphony, opera, etc.), whereas culture with a small c is used to signify “low culture” (basket weaving, tortilla making, etc.); the “culture” that tourists come for.
 These perceptions of culture (little c) combined with the other elements on the list help to create a nostalgia and sense of loss for the “uncivilized other.”
 Tani formerly worked in D.C. as a lobbyist and said that the three issues which people responded to most (when fliers were sent out) were saving the whales, forests and “Indians.”
 Take a minute to think about the disparate lumping of these three things together.
 This sense of needing to “save the Indians” (who in reality have defended their own rights, passed revolutionary legislation in Guatemala allowing self-governance, and recently made huge political advances – Rigoberta Menchú, an indigenous woman, is running for president in this year’s upcoming election) is an idea created and perpetuated by the romanticizing of indigenous cultures.
 But in reality the profile or population that most needs help in Guatemala are young urban men with tattoos, because these men are the most likely to be discriminated, brought into the dark drug-world, and die early.
 But would people respond to a flyer asking for money to help this population?
 Probably not.
 It doesn’t fit within the prepackaged framework of who should be helped.
 This isn’t to say that discrimination of indigenous people and inequalities doesn’t exist, because they do (the changes recognized between the social imaginary and social consciousness are certainly different), but work combating racism is happening.
 Challenging people to think about race relations in these terms will hopefully reveal some uncomfortable truths and motivate changes.
 I am proud of the work CIRMA is doing.

 Another speaker who came to our colloquium was Dr. Ricardo Stein, the brother of the Vice President of Guatemala who has a PhD. in Mathematics, works in politics and is quite possibly one of the most intelligent people I have ever met.
 He spoke with us about the 1996 Peace Accords that officially ended the war and established a new government in Guatemala.
 He was on the creation committee of the peace accords and discussed candidly the accomplishments and shortcomings of the document now that ten years have passed.
 The points that I took home from this living genius were his comments on corruption.
 He stated that corruption would not exist if it was not beneficial or functional to the system.
-He explained that corruption could be a positive an effective tool in the hands of the right people, or a destructive and regretful tool in the hands of the wrong people.
-He believes that true change comes from the individuals manning the institutions.
-I would have to agree.

 As far as things that I have learned outside of class, the list goes on and on.
 I’ve learned to love thick corn tortillas.
 I’ve learned that I will never be fluent in Spanish, but that I can keep working on becoming functional.
 I’ve learned that it is more expensive to wear traditional clothing for indigenous people than imported clothing.
 I’ve relearned that children are truly the best way to break the cold ice that adults enclose themselves in.
 I’ve learned to appreciate the platonic friendships allowed between men and women in the U.S. And in turn, I’ve learned to hold my tongue and practice patience when talking to machos (which doesn’t mean I don’t despise it).
 I’ve learned that family is the most important value everywhere.
 And that Quetzaltenango, Guatemala makes the best hot chocolate in the entire world.